phac-nml/irida/doc/administrator/galaxy/index.md

 1. Modify the address that Galaxy should listen on for incoming connections to allow for connections external to the Galaxy server.
    * Change `#host = 127.0.0.1` to `host = 0.0.0.0`. (`0.0.0.0` listens on all interfaces and addresses)
+2. Modify the port that Galaxy listens on so there are no conflicts with Tomcat.
+    * Change `#port = 8080` to `port = 9090`.
-2. Modify the Galaxy database connection string to connect to your specific database.
+3. Modify the Galaxy database connection string to connect to your specific database.
    * `database_connection = postgresql://galaxy:password@localhost/galaxy` (use a MySQL connection string if using MySQL or MariaDB)
-3. The below is necessary to allow direct linking of files in Galaxy to the IRIDA file locations.
+4. The below is necessary to allow direct linking of files in Galaxy to the IRIDA file locations.
    * Change `#allow_library_path_paste = False` to `allow_library_path_paste = True`.
-4. Give the `$GALAXY_ADMIN_USER` and `$GALAXY_WORKFLOW_USER` users in Galaxy admin privileges (necessary for running workflows on linked files within Galaxy).
+5. Give the `$GALAXY_ADMIN_USER` and `$GALAXY_WORKFLOW_USER` users in Galaxy admin privileges (necessary for running workflows on linked files within Galaxy).
    * Change `#admin_users = None` to `admin_users = $GALAXY_ADMIN_USER,$GALAXY_WORKFLOW_USER`.
-5. Disable developer settings (from [Galaxy Disable Developer Settings][]).
+6. Disable developer settings (from [Galaxy Disable Developer Settings][]).
    * Change `debug = True` to `debug = False`.
    * Change `use_interactive = True` to `use_interactive = False`.
    * Make sure `filter-with = gzip` is disabled.
-6. Set directory for installing tools in Galaxy.
+7. Set directory for installing tools in Galaxy.
    * Change `#tool_dependency_dir = None` to `tool_dependency_dir = $GALAXY_BASE_DIR/tool_dependencies`
    * Uncomment `#tool_sheds_config_file = config/tool_sheds_conf.xml`.
-7. Set the Galaxy id_secret for encoding database ids.
+8. Set the Galaxy id_secret for encoding database ids.
    * Change `#id_secret = USING THE DEFAULT IS NOT SECURE!` to `id_secret = some secure password`
       * The command `pwgen --secure -N 1 56` may be useful for picking a hard-to-guess key.
       * ***Note: Once this key is set, please do not change it.
 This key is used to translate database ids in Galaxy to API ids used by IRIDA to access datasets, histories, and workflows.
 IRIDA does store some of these API ids internally for debugging and tracking purposes and changing this value will render any of the API ids stored in IRIDA useless.***
-8. Setup the Galaxy environment file `$GALAXY_ENV`.
+9. Setup the Galaxy environment file `$GALAXY_ENV`.
 This file is read by Galaxy to setup the environment for each tool.
    * Change `#environment_setup_file = None` to `environment_setup_file = $GALAXY_ENV`

 ### Step 4: Start up Galaxy